 Any foodservice establishment that prepares pizza can improve the speed and consistency of their operation with a pizza prep table.
-These tables have refrigerated cabinet bases, raised ingredient rails, and pizza-wide cutting boards.
-When selecting a unit, take into account the overall width, compressor location, and number of third-pans it will hold.
+A pizza prep table, sometimes known as a makeline has a refrigerated cabinet base, raised ingredient rail, and pizza-wide cutting board.
+When selecting a unit, take into account the overall width, compressor location, and number of 1/3 pans it will hold.
 The standard size pan used in ingredient rails is 12 ¾” long and 6 7/8” wide; depths can range from two to six inches.
 This allows for several different toppings to be placed in the ingredient rail, and each pizza prep table usually comes with a full complement of third pans.
-Adapters are also available if you need to use smaller size pans.
+Food pan divider bars are also available if you need to use smaller size pans.

 Get On The List & Get Exclusive Deals